purplebase/models/README.md

  - **Domain models**: Instead of NIP-jargon, use type-safe classes with domain language to interact with nostr, many common nostr event kinds are available (or bring your own)
  - **Relationships**: Smoothly navigate local storage with model relationships
- - **Watchable queries**: Reactive querying interface with a familiar nostr request filter API
+ - **Reactive querying**: Multiple query providers for different use cases with familiar nostr request filter API
+ - **Built-in relay server**: Production-ready Nostr relay server for development and testing
+ - **NostrWalletConnect**: Complete NIP-47 implementation for Lightning wallet integration
- - **Signers**: Construct new nostr events and sign them using Amber (Android) and other NIP-55 signers available via external packages
+ - **Signers & Authentication**: Construct new nostr events and sign them using Amber (Android) and other NIP-55 signers, with comprehensive authentication management
- - **Reactive signed-in profile provider**: Keep track of signed in pubkeys and the current active user in your application
+ - **Event verification**: Built-in BIP-340 signature verification with configurable verifiers
  - **Dummy implementation**: Plug-and-play implementation for testing/prototyping, easily generate dummy profiles, notes, and even a whole feed
  - **Raw events**: Access lower-level nostr event data (`event` property on all models)
  - and much more